TaitoUnited/taito-cli/docs/manual/05-configuration.md

 By default only the *basic* plugin is enabled.
 You can configure your personal settings in `~/.taito/taito-config.sh` file and organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
 See the [installation and upgrade](02-installation.md) chapter for an example of a personal configuration file.

 Project specific settings are defined in `taito-config.sh` file placed at your project root folder.
-See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of kubernetes-template as an example.
+See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of full-stack-template as an example.
 In addition, user specific overrides may be defined in `taito-user-config.sh` file located at project root folder.
 The user specific file should not be committed to version control. *TODO: `taito-user-config.sh` is named `taito-run-env.sh` in the current Taito CLI implementation and it is used only for `docker-compose up`.*

 Settings are defined as environment variables.
 If an environment variable contains multiple values, just write them using whitespace as delimiter, for example: